Christmas and New Year Prescriptions

 Please note the last date to order repeat prescriptions for Christmas and the New Year is Friday 16 December.

 The last date to be able to collect is Friday 23rd December.

-PLEASE NOTE:- As of the 01.09.2016 You must register for Patient Access to order you repeat prescriptions.
+PLEASE NOTE:- As of the 01.09.2016 you must register for Patient Access to order your repeat prescriptions.

 You are no longer able to order repeat medication via our surgery website.

 Please click here to print the form.
 Once you have completed the form please return it to the surgery, along with two original forms of up-to-date identification,

 one photo identification e.g. passport and one proof of address.

 Once you are registered.
 You will be able to order your repeat medication.

 We are aware that there is concern about the future of the Practice.
 It seems that a number of people are under the impression that the surgery will be unable to cope with the additional demands of the housing developments in the area and/or that at some point in the near future the surgery will close.